 The demand for the Enterprise resource planning system within the manufacturing industry has increased significantly with the growing need to improve floor efficiency for quicker delivery and reduce product and service costs.

-Manufacturers view ERP modules as a means to pursue digital transformation and gain a competitive edge.
+Manufacturers view ERP tools as a means to pursue digital transformation and gain a competitive edge.
 Manufacturing ERP modules automate tedious manual business processes and provide accurate, real-time information.
-This helps reduce inefficiencies and redundancies while helping users navigate through complex processes – thereby significantly boosting productivity.
-Let us take a look at ERP modules for the manufacturing industry and greater detail.
+This helps reduce inefficiencies and redundancies while assisting users in navigating through complex processes – thereby significantly boosting productivity.
+Implementing ERP in manufacturing can face some challenges.

 Key ERP Modules for the Manufacturing Industry

 Inventory is at the heart of every manufacturer’s operations.
 Inventory control is often the key cost factor that processes and discrete manufacturers look to execute.
 Inventory costs include warehouse storage costs and costs associated with movement (delivery and returns).
 Effective forecasts help manufacturers meet customer demand without falling short of inventory.
 A 2017 report indicates that 34% of businesses experience shipment delays because products not in stock are sold.